-For purposes of reporting under GASB Statement No. 68, OCERS arranged for determination of the plan's collective net pension liability; deferred outflows and inflows of resources related to pensions; and pension expense, as well as the proportionate share of each amount applicable to the plan's participating employers, using measurement dates of December 31, 2015 and 2014, with respective actuarial valuations as of December 31, 2014 and 2013 and standard procedures to roll forward to the respective measurement dates.
-The Agency's reporting dates are June 30, 2016 and 2015.
+For purposes of reporting under GASB Statement No. 68, Accounting and Financial Reporting for Pensions, OCERS arranged for determination of the Plan's collective net pension liability; deferred outflows and inflows of resources related to pensions; and pension expense, as well as the proportionate share of each amount applicable to the Plan's participating employers, using measurement dates of December 31, 2016 and 2015, with respective actuarial valuations as of December 31, 2015 and 2014 and standard procedures to roll forward to the respective measurement dates that correspond with the Agency's reporting dates of June 30, 2017 and 2016.
 The proportionate shares of these amounts attributable to the Transportation Corridor Agencies have been determined by OCERS's actuary based upon actual employer contributions within each rate group and further allocated between the Agency and F/ETCA on the basis of their respective shares of covered payroll to determine the amounts reportable by the Agency, as indicated below: